 Details on each of these, as well as additional information on degree policies, are below.

 12 semester-length Ph.D. courses, with at least four of these courses being methodology courses.
-Students may use at most one independent study toward completion of the non-methodology coursework.
-Courses must be completed by the end of the 5th semester and only grades of B or better will be counted toward this requirement.
-Students must also attend the SDS Ph.D. seminar during their first year of residence in the program.
+Students may use at most one independent study towards completion of the non-methodology coursework.
+Courses must be completed by the end of the 5th semester and only grades of B or better will be counted towards this requirement.
+Students must also attend the SDS Ph.D seminar during their first year of residence in the program.

-On the SDS side, students must pass the SDS Judgment and Choice qualifiers.
+On the SDS side, students must pass the SDS "Psychology of Decision Making" (Judgment) and "Behavioral Economics " (Choice) qualifiers.
 They are expected to do so at the end of their first summer, but they will have the option to retake a failed exam by the end of January in their second year.
-This would replace the Advanced Economic Analysis exam normally required of Tepper School students.
+This would replace the Advanced Economic Analysis exam normally required of Tepper students.

-On the Tepper School side, students will be required to pass the Microeconomics and Macroeconomics Qualifiers.
-They are also expected to pass the Tepper School qualifying exam in econometrics, or they may take the Heinz quantitative requirements course sequence and take a qualifying examination based on that course sequence.
-Tepper School qualifying exams are given in the second full week of January and should be taken no later than the student’s second year of study.
+On the Tepper side, students will be required to pass the Microeconomics (Micro 1, 2, and 3) qualifiers and 2 out of the 3 Macroeconomics Qualifiers questions.
+They are also expected to pass the Tepper qualifying exam in econometrics, or they may take the Heinz quantitative requirements course sequence and take a qualifying examination based on that course sequence.
+Tepper qualifying exams are given in the second full week of January and should be taken no later than the student’s second year of study.

 All qualifying exam procedures are subject to administrative adjustment according to standard University and College procedures.

 TA requirements depend on which program a student is admitted to.
 Students admitted (and funded) through SDS must TA a semester-length course for SDS in each semester they are enrolled.
-Students admitted and funded through the Tepper School must complete 14 units of TAing/Teaching for the Tepper School prior to graduation.
+Students admitted and funded through Tepper must complete 14 units of TAing/Teaching for Tepper prior to graduation.
 TAing is permitted only with special approval prior to the 4th semester.
-Students admitted through the Tepper School must also teach one Tepper School course, typically during their 4th summer.
+Students admitted through Tepper must also teach one Tepper course, typically during their 4th summer.
 The course counts for 4 units towards the aforementioned Tepper TAing/Teaching requirement.

 Students must successfully propose their dissertation by the end of the 7th semester.
 The proposal must meet the applicable rules of the admitting unit (Tepper or SDS).
-The dissertation committee must have co-chairs from the Tepper School and SDS (tenure-track or research-track).
-With approval of the student’s dissertation co-chairs, a student may petition the chair of the Ph.D. committee at the Tepper School and/or the Graduate Education Committee at SDS for a one-semester extension to this deadline.
+The dissertation committee must have co-chairs from Tepper and SDS (tenure-track or research-track.)
+With approval of the student’s dissertation co-chairs, a student may petition the chair of the PhD committee at Tepper and/or the Graduate Education Committee at SDS for a one-semester extension to this deadline.
 Students must defend their dissertation by the end of the 7th year.